 How are mail-in ballots securely delivered?

 Most mail-in ballots (also called absentee ballots) are delivered by the USPS.
 If a voter requests an electronically delivered absentee ballot, the ballot is delivered via a secure website.
 On the website, a voter can choose to print a blank ballot and mark the ballot by hand or mark his or her ballot using an online tool and print the ballot.
 All voted mail-in ballots must be returned by mail or personally delivered to an official ballot box or to election official.
 Ballot boxes, which were introduced in the 2020 General Election, are under 24/7 surveillance and access to the box is limited to authorized election officials.

 How would we recover if one or more of our systems or data is compromised?

 Although we rigorously and continuously protect our systems, we also have equally rigorous plans to restore systems and return to “business as usual” if any of the systems become unavailable.

-- Both State and local election officials have disaster recovery plans.
+- Both State and local election officials have incident response and disaster recovery plans.

 - We continuously back up our IT systems and the data in the systems.

 - We test plans and practice responding to various scenarios.